Who knows where nicknames come from, but Little Boy Blue is my nickname for JF.

 Yesterday when I went to the hospital to visit I ran into the doctor in the hall.
-She told me that James was not nippling (taking his bottle) as well as he had been.
+She told me that JF was not nippling (taking his bottle) as well as he had been.
 When I asked why she thought it might be, she told me because of the brain.
 The feeding therapist had met with him and was concerned.
-James has always been a "disorganized eater" where his arms start to move and he doesn't know what to do and he "forgets" to suck and swallow.
+JF has always been a "disorganized eater" where his arms start to move and he doesn't know what to do and he "forgets" to suck and swallow.
 Usually if he is swaddled he does much better but yesterday he just seemed "lost" as he ate.

 Maybe he was just having a tough day.
 We all have bad days.

 But news like this, and especially any mention of the word brain in relation to damage, brings on a whole new cycle of guilt, fear, and grief.

 My mom says that God has healed JF and that He will continue to do so, if only in His time.
 She says that JF improved so rapidly for so many days that it's easy to feel like a one day set back is a set back, but it's not.
 Mom says that the healing of the brain may take awhile, but it will happen.

 But I am so afraid of the long process.
 I feel inapt to parent him once he is home.
 I'm afraid of him coming home and I feel overwhelmed when I think of how hard it will be with L, Ben, JF, and JF's special needs.
 The nurses and doctors speak so warmly and positively about getting JF home.
 I picture myself lying on the living room floor, sobbing, surrounded by my 3 crying children.